Skip to main content

 • life-wide activities such as volunteering, community engagement, or employment.

 Most teaching and peer to peer collaboration takes place through the Moodle platform including software extensions that include Microsoft, Blackboard Collaborate Ultra, Miro, Panopto, Padlet and Workflow.
 These platforms and classrooms are used for teaching and learning delivered through UAL.
 Students on the course are encouraged to access and participate in learning and collaborative projects involving international partners.
 In such circumstances, there is a wider range of platforms, classrooms and tools for peer-to- peer exchange.
-There are options for campus-based teaching at UAL and campus activities that might be hosted by partner institutions and for place-based intensive workshops or residencies that connect learners both physically and through the digital realm.
+There are options for campus-based teaching at UAL and the potential for activities that might be hosted by partner institutions and for place-based intensive workshops or residencies that connect learners both physically and through the digital realm.

 Course overview